aminatabah-work/azure-vm-nsg-lab/README.md

 ## Why I Built This

 I created this project to strengthen my Azure cloud engineering skills and demonstrate hands-on experience with Azure compute, networking, and basic cloud security controls.
+This project demonstrates hands-on experience designing secure Azure infrastructure, including compute, networking, and access control using Terraform.

 ## Status

 Initial implementation complete.

+## Architecture

+This project provisions a secure Azure environment with the following flow:

+Internet → NSG (SSH allowed) → Subnet → Network Interface → Virtual Machine

+The Network Security Group restricts access to only SSH traffic, ensuring controlled and minimal exposure.

 Note: This project uses a placeholder SSH public key for demonstration purposes.